 Using the Screenshots Album on iPhone and iPad

-If you take many screenshots on an iPhone, iPad, iPod touch, or Apple Watch, you’ll likely find the Screenshots photo album view to be useful in iOS.
+“Where are screenshots stored on the iPhone or iPad?” is a common question for users who are new to capturing screenshots of their devices.
+If you take many screenshots on an iPhone, iPad, iPod touch, or Apple Watch, you’ll likely find the Screenshots photo album view to be useful in iOS and iPadOS.

 This album is handy for the obvious reasons of making it easier to view, locate, and access specific screenshots that may be needed, but it’s also wildly useful for helping to narrow down screenshots which are often files that can be deleted or removed from an iOS device to help free up space.